RWGregory/RWGregory/README.md

 - 👋 Hi, I’m Ryan!

-- 👀 I’m a professional violist who began learning JavaScript, HTML, and CSS in September 2021.
+- 👀 I’m a professional violinist/violist who began learning JavaScript, HTML, and CSS in September 2021.

 - 🌱 I’m currently learning full-stack web devlopment with MERN through a course with MITxPro.
 I'm also working through freecodecamp.org, exercism.org, and I've just joined codewars.com to become a better algorist.